domino14/macondo/README.md

 Wolges-awsm is Copyright (C) 2020-2022 Andy Kurnia and released under the MIT license.
 It can be found at https://github.com/andy-k/wolges-awsm/.
 Macondo interfaces with it as a server.

 KLV and KWG are Andy Kurnia's leave and word graph formats.
 They are small and fast!
 See more info at https://github.com/andy-k/wolges

+Some of the code for the endgame solver was influenced by the MIT-licensed Chess solver Blunder.
+See code at https://github.com/algerbrex/blunder